Choosing the best sun sunglasses for kids

-Ultraviolet (UV) radiation from sunlight has been associated with multiple age-related eye problems, including cataracts and macular degeneration.
-Researchers say the more exposure you've had to the sun's harmful UV rays during your lifetime, the more at risk you are for these sight-threatening conditions.
+Ultraviolet (UV) radiation from sunlight appears to increase the risk of multiple age-related eye problems, including cataracts and macular degeneration.
+Researchers say the more exposure you've had to the sun's harmful UV rays during your lifetime, the more at risk you may be for these sight-threatening conditions.

-Because children tend to spend more time outdoors than most adults, some experts say nearly half of a person's lifetime exposure to ultraviolet radiation can take place by age 18.
-(Other research cited by The Skin Cancer Foundation suggests the amount of lifetime exposure to UV radiation sustained by age 18 is less than 25 percent.)
+Because children tend to spend more time outdoors than most adults, some researchers say nearly half of a person's lifetime UV exposure can take place by age 18.

-Also, children are more susceptible to retinal damage from UV rays because the lens inside a child's eye is clearer than an adult lens, enabling more UV to penetrate deep into the eye.
+Also, children are more susceptible to damage to the light-sensitive retina at the back of the eye from UV rays because the lens inside a child's eye is less capable of blocking UV than an adult lens, enabling more of this harmful radiation to penetrate deep into the eye.

-By investing in quality children's sunglasses, you are helping your kids enjoy a lifetime of good vision.
+By investing in quality children's sunglasses, you are helping your child enjoy a lifetime of good vision.

 UVA is lower-energy ultraviolet radiation that can penetrate skin and eyes more deeply.
 UVA rays tan your skin, but they also cause your skin to wrinkle and show other signs of "photo-aging."
 And because UVA rays can penetrate the eye, they have been implicated in the development of both cataracts and macular degeneration.

-UVA rays account for up to 95 percent of solar UV radiation reaching the Earth's surface, according to the Skin Cancer Foundation.
+UVA rays account for up to 95 percent of solar UV radiation reaching the Earth's surface.

-UVB is high-energy ultraviolet radiation that causes your skin to burn.
+UVB is higher energy ultraviolet radiation that causes your skin to burn.
 The cornea blocks most UVB rays from entering the eye, protecting internal eye tissues from these high-energy rays.
-But overexposure to UV light can cause a serious and painful "sunburn" of the cornea called photokeratitis, which can cause a temporary loss of vision that is commonly called "snow blindness."
+But overexposure to UVB rays can cause a serious and painful sunburn of the cornea called photokeratitis ("snow blindness").

-Be wary of children's sunglasses with labels that say, "blocks UV rays" without specifying the actual percentage of UV radiation the lenses absorb.
-In some cases, your eye care practitioner can use an optical instrument to determine the exact level of UV protection your child's sunglasses provide.
+Be wary of children's sunglasses with labels that say only that the lenses, "block UV rays" and don't specify the actual percentage of UV radiation the lenses absorb.

-In addition to lenses that provide 100 percent UV protection, most eye doctors recommend children's sunglasses also have these desirable features:
+In addition to having lenses that block virtually 100 percent of the sun's UVA and UVB rays, most eye doctors recommend children's sunglasses also have these desirable features:

-- An elastic band.
-An elastic band that attaches to the end of each of the frame's earpieces can help prevent loss or damage to children's sunglasses.
-Choices include a close-fitting band to keep the frame snugly attached to the head during active sports or a looser-fitting strap to allow you child to remove his or her sunglasses yet keep them hanging from the neck for easy on-and-off use.
-However, avoid the use of a band or cord that might pose a choking risk for an unattended infant or toddler.
+AN ELASTIC BAND: An elastic band that attaches to the end of each of the frame's temples can help prevent loss or damage to children's sunglasses.
+Choices include a close-fitting band to keep the frame snugly attached to the head during active sports or a looser-fitting strap to allow your child to remove his or her sunglasses yet keep them hanging from the neck for easy on-and-off use.
+Avoid the use of a band or cord that might pose a choking risk for an unattended infant or toddler.

 Many inexpensive children's sunglasses provide excellent UV protection.
 This is especially true if they include polycarbonate lenses, because the polycarbonate lens material blocks 100 percent of UV rays without the need for added lens filters or coatings.

 But cheap sunglasses for kids can pose other risks.
-In the recent past, the U.S. Consumer Product Safety Commission has required the recall of several brands of cheap sunglasses for children that had surface paint containing unacceptable levels of lead.
-And the frames, hinges and lenses of cheap children's sunglasses often are not as durable as the components of quality sunglasses for children.
+Occasionally, brands of cheap sunglasses for children can include an unacceptable level of lead.
+And cheap children's sunglasses often are not as durable as high-quality sunglasses for children.